pu2clr/SI4735/examples/README.md

 ## About the examples folders

 * The folder [SI47XX_01_SERIAL_MONITOR](https://github.com/pu2clr/SI4735/tree/master/examples/SI47XX_01_SERIAL_MONITOR) has basic examples using the Arduino Serial Monitor as the human interface.
 By using the examples of this folder, you will do not need any external device to control the Si4735.
-All you have to do is turning on the Serial Monitor.
+All you have to do is open the Serial Monitor.
 These examples are usefull to test your circuit board and help you understand the use of the Si4735 Arduino Lirary.
 * The folther [SI47XX_02_LCD_20x4_I2C](https://github.com/pu2clr/SI4735/tree/master/examples/SI47XX_02_LCD_20x4_I2C) has some examples that show how you can build a radio based on Si473X using the regular LCD20x4 with a I2C adapter device.
 * The folder [SI47XX_03_OLED_I2C](https://github.com/pu2clr/SI4735/tree/master/examples/SI47XX_03_OLED_I2C) has some examples that show how you can build a radio based on Si473X using the regular I2C OLED.
 They are very similar to the LCD20x4 sketches.
 The main difference is the Arduino Library controller of these devices.
 * The folder [SI47XX_04_TFT](https://github.com/pu2clr/SI4735/tree/master/examples/SI47XX_04_TFT) has some example with TFT and touch screen as an human interface to control the radio based on Si473X.